-Renee’s groundbreaking research book, Environmental Melancholia: Psychoanalytic Dimensions of Engagement, is now available as an eBook or in paperback.
+Renee’s groundbreaking research book, Environmental Melancholia: Psychoanalytic Dimensions of Engagement, is now available.

 Understanding human behavior at the deepest levels is no longer an option.
 It’s an imperative.